ice-lab/icestore/docs/api.md

 `effects: (dispatch) => ({ [string]: (payload, rootState) => void })`

 An object of functions that can handle the world outside of the model.
 Effects provide a simple way of handling async actions when used with async/await.
-In effects, call `this.reducer` to update model's state:
+In effects, call `this.reducerFoo` to update model's state:

 ```js
 const counter = {